yfxu/yfxu.github.io/content/posts/conveying-emotion-through-text.md

 draft: false
 ---

+Disclaimer: Please don't take this post too seriously

 Do YOU want to spice up your online messaging style???
 Well you've come to the right place!
-Here are some tips to make people think you're fucking crazy:
+Here are some tips to make people think you're friggin out of your mind:

 ### RAnDom CapiTALiZatIon